learn-co-curriculum/phrg-testing-public-api/README.md

 end
 ```

 In the code above, `build_bridge` is publicly accessible, but all of the methods that make building a bridge possible are private.
 This is because, for now, the only task we care about is building a bridge.
-We do not have any need for the worker to simply `analyze_soil`, nor any of it's other tasks in its private interface.
-Only within the class itself will this functionality be needed.
+We do not have a need for the worker to simply `analyze_soil`, nor any of the other tasks marked private.
+Only within the class itself will this functionality be used.

 ### Why is this helpful?

 This makes it very clear what methods are safe to alter, without worrying about breaking our application somewhere else.
 For example, if our `construction_worker` needs to start buying supplies from another vendor, that should not affect anything except for building a bridge.
-Knowing that nowhere else relies on `ConstructionWorker#buy_supplies` means we can modify our code in confidence, as long as `build_bridge` still works properly.
+Knowing that nowhere else relies on `ConstructionWorker#buy_supplies` means we can modify our code with confidence, as long as `build_bridge` still works properly.

 ### How do we know `build_bridge` still works properly?

 You guessed it.
 TESTS!
-Our tests for the `ConstructionWorker` class should focus entirely on `build_bridge`, because `build_bridge` is the only publicly accessible method in this class.
+The tests for the `ConstructionWorker` class should focus entirely on `build_bridge`, because `build_bridge` is the only publicly accessible method in this class.

 ## Test Public Interface